ankitgpt05/Drumkit/README.md

 For the website, we only have seven buttons to display on the page, clicking upon which sound would be played.
 First we would add the DOCTYPE HTML format, then give a suitable title to the web page, in our case it is The Drum Kit .

-CSS is used to style the different portions and make it more visually appealing.
+CSS is used to style the different portions and make it more visually appealing!